-26. Simply Energy - GreenPower
+30. Stanwell - GreenPower

-Clear Environment Pty Ltd's independent audit states that the GreenPower Annual Audit Report for Simply Energy's GreenPower product relating to the Settlement Period 1 January 2018 to 31 December 2018 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10 (2016) and the GreenPower Marketing Guidelines (2012).
+Clear Environment's independent audit conclusion states that the GreenPower Annual Audit Report for Stanwell's GreenPower product, relating to the settlement period 1 January 2019 to 31 December 2019 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10.1 (2019) and the GreenPower Marketing Guidelines (2012).